Vibrrra/TUI_Thesis_Typst/template/template.typ

 ]

 #let epigraph = [
-  "What is reality?
-Obviously, no one can say, because it isn't words. \ It isn't material, that's just an idea. \
+  "What is reality?  \ Obviously, no one can say, because it isn't words. \ It isn't material, that's just an idea. \
-  It isn't spiritual, that's also an idea; \ a symbol.""  \ --- Alan Watts.
+  It isn't spiritual, that's also an idea; \ a symbol..."  \  --- Alan Watts.
 ]

 #let acknowledgements = [